-The following table includes estimated revenue expected to be recognized in the future related to performance obligations that are unsatisfied or partially unsatisfied at September 30, 2023 (dollars in thousands):
+The following table includes estimated revenue expected to be recognized in the future related to performance obligations that are unsatisfied or partially unsatisfied at September 30, 2024 (dollars in thousands):

-Within One Year Two to Five Years Greater than Five Years Total Total revenue \$ 141,425 \$ 128,833 \$ 13,282 \$ 283,540
+Within One Year Two to Five Years Greater than Five Years Total Total revenue \$ 81,613 \$ 91,134 \$ 32,763 \$ 205,510

 The table above includes fixed remaining performance obligations and does not include contingent usage-based activities, such as royalties and usage-based connected services.
 On October 31, 2023, we entered into an early termination agreement relating to a legacy contract acquired by Nuance through a 2013 acquisition.
 Previously the term of the contract ended on December 31, 2025, whereas the agreement signed on October 31, 2023, updated the termination date to December 31, 2023.
-There is no cash flow associated with this legacy contract.
-The effect of this change is to accelerate \$67.8 million of deferred revenue into the first quarter of fiscal year 2024.
-The table presented above is as of September 30, 2023, and does not include the impact of the deferred revenue acceleration.
+There was no cash flow associated with this legacy contract.
+The effect of this change was to accelerate \$67.8 million of deferred revenue into the first quarter of fiscal year 2024.
+We provided services to a separate customer, who in turn provided services to our legacy customer.
+Our customer terminated services on October 31, 2023.
+There was no cash flow associated with this contract.
+The effect of this termination was to accelerate \$9.9 million of deferred revenue into the first quarter of fiscal year 2024.